jaybaws/packer-boxes/README.md

 - `VSCLB_TIMEZONE`, optional.
 Override the local time-zone, for instance `Europe/Amsterdam`.
 - `VSCLB_PS1`, optional.
 Customize the terminal prompt.
 - `VSCLB_WORKSPACE`, optional.
 Specifies any local folder on the host that will be synced to `/workspace` within the guest VM.
+- `VSCLB_PKEY`, optional.
+Specifies the location to your local private SSH key.
+It wil be copied to `/home/vagrant/.ssh/id_rsa`, so GIT automatically works.
+- `VSCLB_KH`, optional.
+Specifies the location to your local `known_hosts` file.
+It will be copied to `/home/vagrant/.ssh/known_hosts`, so GIT automatically works.

 ## Spin it up